wwardha/hr-resumes/README.md

 If your Claude Desktop build does not support HTTP/SSE MCP configs (shows error about `command: Required`), use the included stdio proxy:

 1) Ensure Node.js 18+ is installed on your desktop.
-2) Use this Claude Desktop config (Windows example) to launch the proxy as a `command`:
+2) Use this Claude Desktop config (Windows example) to launch the proxy as a `command` (the proxy will prefer `/mcp` Streamable HTTP and fall back to SSE automatically):

 ```
 {